Australian Inflation Rate: Will It Drop Below 3% In 2024?

 The Australian job market was on fire in 2023, with the lowest unemployment in history and a 7.1% rise in labour costs (the fastest rise in any other advanced economy).

-Unexpectedly, the participation rate and employment-to-population ratio both increased — but economic forecasts still point to an expected softening of the labour market in 2024.
+Economic forecasts point to an expected softening of the labour market into 2025.

 Still, employment has been resilient.

-The Albanese government has also said it will argue for an increase to a minimum and award wages this year to ease the cost of living pressure on low-paid workers.
+In June, the Fair Work Commission announced a 3.75% increase to minimum and award wages this year — which the Albanese Government argued for to ease the cost of living pressure on low-paid workers.

 Expert Tip.